Tuee22/effectful/documents/engineering/code_quality.md

 - Update via `replace()` or immutable copies, never in-place mutation.

 ### 5. Exhaustive Pattern Matching
-- Use `match` with `assert_never()` to cover every union variant at compile time.
+- Use `match` to cover every union variant; MyPy enforces exhaustiveness at compile time.
-- No wildcard fallbacks that swallow new cases.
+- No wildcard fallbacks (`case _:`) that swallow new cases.

 ### 6. Type Narrowing for Union Types
 - Narrow with structural checks (`match`, `isinstance`, tagged unions) instead of casts.